From Farm to Jar: The Art of Making Authentic Jams and Jellies

 Overcooking

-Overcooking your jam or jelly can result in a tough, rubbery texture that's difficult to spread.
+Overcooking can result in a tough, rubbery texture that's difficult to spread.
 Be sure to keep a close eye on your mixture and follow your recipe carefully.

 Not sterilizing your jars